openharmony/docs/en/application-dev/faqs/faqs-hdc-std.md

 Check whether the SDK version is consistent with the system version on the development board.
 You are advised to use the SDK version and system version that are released on the same day.

-## How Do I Upload Files Using an hdc Command?
+## How do I upload files using an hdc command?

 Applicable to: OpenHarmony SDK 3.2.2.5

 Run the **hdc_std file send** command.

-## How Do I Prevent the Screen of the RK3568 Development Board from Turning Off?
+## How do I prevent the screen of the RK3568 development board from turning off?

 Applicable to: OpenHarmony SDK 3.2.5.3, stage model of API version 9

 Run the **hdc_std shell "power-shell setmode 602"** command.

-## How Do I Start Ability Using an hdc Command?
+## How do I start an ability using an hdc command?

 Applicable to: OpenHarmony SDK 3.2.5.3, stage model of API version 9